Take your people on the journey

 I read an article in the Harvard Business Review (HBR) about leading people into the future by connecting deeply with them in the present.
 I love this particular quote because it perfectly captures the topic of this blog – here it is:

-The second driver of communications effectiveness is ‘taking your people on the journey’.
-Once you have clearly articulated your vision, it’s time to take it to the road, so to speak, and socialise it with your key stakeholders.
+A key driver of communications effectiveness is ‘taking your people on the journey’.
+Once you have clearly articulated your vision, it’s time to take it to the road and socialise it with your key stakeholders.
 As the HBR writers said above ‘The only visions that take hold are shared visions’, so this is your opportunity to share your vision with your most important stakeholders – your people.

 The end result of this process is extremely valuable, however the journey you have taken your people on is of far greater value.
 You have shown them that they play a critical role in achieving the vision.
 You have told them that their views are important and will be used to actively shape the organisational vision and strategy going forward.

-I have no doubt that you have had a similar experience in an organisation – where a leader captured the heart of employees and engaged them on the journey towards one vision.
-I would love to hear from you.
-Please do share your experiences in the comments section below.
+I have no doubt that you have had similar experiences in an organisation – where a leader captured the heart of employees and engaged them on the journey towards an inspiring vision.
+Think about what they did that inspired you and look at ways you could improve the way you take your people on your journey.